-- 1. Open the Access System Console.
+- Open the Access System Console.

-- 2. In the Access System Configuration screen, select Authentication Management from the left-hand bar.
+- In the Access System Configuration screen, select Authentication Management from the left-hand bar.

 - 3. Select OraDefaultFormAuthNScheme.

-- 4. Click Modify.
+- Click Modify.

-- 5. In the Challenge Redirect field, enter the host and port of the IDM installation; for example: http://sso.mycompany.com.
+- In the Challenge Redirect field, enter the host and port of the IDM installation; for example: http://sso.mycompany.com.
+Click Save when you are done.